First Congregational Church

 Today FCC’s University continues to value its partnership with SCA both in leadership and in relationship.
 Without SCA, FCC’s dreams would not have moved forward fast enough to sustain itself.
 FCC believes that it is within this partnership that their lifelong mission of education to future leaders continues and will continue to provide spiritual care education for many generations to come.

-Both of UTS’s Chancellors continue to be involved heavily in both education and the church.
+Both of CAPSTONE’s Chancellors continue to be involved heavily in both education and the church.
 Rev. Greaver preaches weekly at FCC, and his partner Co-Chancellor Rev. Hall also pastors a small church.
-They are both supported in their efforts by FCC and SCA in making UTS one of the best universities for educating our future men and women in the spiritual care helping professions.
+They are both supported in their efforts by FCC and SCA in making CAPSTONE one of the best universities for educating our future men and women in the spiritual care helping professions.

 Theodore (Ted) Wiseman & Sue Wiseman